TritonDataCenter/sdcadm/README.md

 once this command has been completed, in order to review that everything reconnected to manatee/moray successfully.

-## Created the desired number of moray instances for HA
+## Create the desired number of moray instances for HA

 Finally, it's desirable to have more than the default single moray instance for HA.
 Creation of additional moray instances didn't require any special